100% Certified Authentic

 • Tri-Compax dial layout

-Cartier may no longer make the Roadster watch but its unique silhouette is still a cult-favorite among many watch enthusiasts.
+Cartier may no longer make the Cartier Roadster watch but its unique silhouette is still a cult-favorite among many watch enthusiasts.
 Cartier launched the Roadster in the early 2000s, inspired by the sports cars of the 1950s and 1960s.

 Though most models in the collection are time and date only, for racing watches we look to the automatic Cartier Roadster Chronograph models.
 These sporty pieces not only include pedal-like chronograph pushers but some even also a tachymeter scale around the periphery of the dial.